Captorhinus: Captorhinus aguti

 Although a subfamily of Captorhinidae, Moradisaurinae, also possessed multiple-tooth-rows, the best-known type species Captorhinus aguti clearly acquired multiple-rowed-teeth independently.
 In contrast to the teeth rows in moradisaurines, the C. aguti rows are oriented obliquely to the margins, where each row is followed posterolaterally by the next one.
 The toothed areas of the maxilla and dentary are broader in C. aguti than in single-tooth-rowed captorhinids.
 C. aguti likely practiced lateralized feeding, as enamel on the teeth of the upper and lower right jaws was more worn down than on the left side.

 The vertebral structure in C. aguti is that commonly possessed by primitive reptiles.
 The centra are amphicoelous and notochordal, with swollen, relatively massive neural arches.
 The vertebral column is differentiated into presacral, sacral, and postsacral or caudal vertebrae.

-Similarly to extant reptiles, C. aguti has a functional "mesotarsal" joint.
+Similar to extant reptiles, C. aguti has a functional "mesotarsal" joint.
 It divides the tarsus into a proximal and distal unit, where the centrale is linked mechanically to the proximal (astragalus-calcaneum) unit.
 The increased flexibility due to this multiple-jointed arrangement allowed for the articulations between the centrale and first three distal tarsals on the medial side of the mesotarsal joint to have mechanical independence from the lateral articulation between the astragalus-calcaneum and the fourth and fifth distal tarsals.
 This is almost certainly closely correlated with the primitive sprawling step cycle.
 Due to the shape of the distal femoral articulation, Captorhinus aguti would have had little capacity to compensate for lateral movement of the femur.

-Preserved skin is known from the neck of the species, which preserves corneous epidermal bands.
+Preserved skin is known from mummified specimens attributed to the species, indicating that they were covered in epidermal scales similar to modern reptiles.
+Mummified specimens of Captorhinus, probably C. aguti, indicate that they had a cartilaginous sternum and cartilaginous extensions of the cervical ribs and trunk ribs.